obspy/obspy/trunk/obspy.xseed/obspy/xseed/README.txt

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
-It provides parsers for common file formats and seismological signal processing routines which allow the manipulation of seismological time series (see  Beyreuther et. al. 2010).
+It provides parsers for common file formats and seismological signal processing routines which allow the manipulation of seismological time series (see Beyreuther et al. 2010, Megies et al. 2011).
 The goal of the ObsPy project is to facilitate rapid application development for seismology.

 For more information visit http://www.obspy.org.